New Brunswick Community College (NBCC) has announced changes to three programs for the 2018-2019 academic year starting in September.

 As a result of the most recent review, NBCC has made the following program changes:

-  - Discontinued Programs: Two programs will be discontinued due to ongoing low enrollment – Early Childhood Education (St. Andrews Campus) and Administrative Professional: French Second Language Training (Moncton Campus).
+- Discontinued Programs: Two programs will be discontinued due to ongoing low enrolment – Early Childhood Education (St. Andrews Campus) and Administrative Professional: French Second Language Training (Moncton Campus).

-  - Suspended Programs: One program is being suspended due to low applicant and low enrollment – Plumbing (St. Andrews Campus).
+- Suspended Programs: One program is being suspended due to low applicant and low enrolment – Plumbing (St. Andrews Campus).
 Suspended programs may be re-offered in future years pending further review.

 Current students will not be impacted by these changes and will be able to complete their program as planned.

 “NBCC’s Recruitment team will work with future students impacted by these changes to help them identify other programs with available seats so that they can continue their plans to pursue an education at NBCC” explained Butler.

 As part of the 2018-19 Training Plan, NBCC moved the delivery of high school credit courses (formerly Academic Studies) to our Continuing Education unit, which specializes in part-time course delivery.